Ahmet Unver, L’Officiel Turkey

 “Knowing your own darkness is the best method for dealing with the darkness of other people.”
 Carl Jung

 Poet Robert Bly used to tell the story of how as children we assume we must "hide in the bag” anything we think the people we care about won’t accept in us.
-Throughout our lives we struggle to carry that bag but we forget what’s in it.
+Throughout our lives we struggle to carry that bag but we've forgotten what’s in it.
 We’re offered an opportunity to remember what’s hiding in the bag when our attention is riveted to something in another person that provokes strong feelings in us, either attraction or repulsion.
-We can take our reaction as a signal to look in "the bag."
+We can take our reaction as a signal to finally look in "the bag."
 Dreams can help reveal to us what is hidden there.
 To learn more about Dream Discovery check out the Dream Discovery Course and Workbook.

 Dreams guide us to look inside our bag.
 When Monica looked inside her bag, she decided to trust herself more to authentically express her feelings.
 Kirk discovered his creativity.
 Jen reclaimed more self-worth.